 These are 4 effective time management strategies that truly work.
 But, never forget to choose a strategy that matches your position and personality.
-Different time management methods are fit for employees, team leaders or small business owners.
+Different time management methods are a good fit for employees, team leaders or small business owners.
 Better yet, combine those tools to schedule your day in a “time-management” optimized way!

 Here is a typical working day system, based on the above time management methods